JoshuaAdams7/JoshuaAdams7.github.io/security_plus.md

 ## Next Steps

 Your next step after becoming Security+ certified will depend upon factors like your aspirations and current role.
+Try to think about which area of cybsecurity you'd like to work in and you can then plot out your next steps from there.
+That said, I recommend investing some time into cloud/cloud security to augment your resume, so it may be worth taking a look at either Microsoft's AZ-900 ([Microsoft Certified: Azure Fundamentals](https://learn.microsoft.com/en-us/credentials/certifications/azure-fundamentals/?practice-assessment-type=certification) or SC-900 ([Microsoft Certified: Security, Compliance, and Identity Fundamentals](https://learn.microsoft.com/en-us/credentials/certifications/security-compliance-and-identity-fundamentals/?practice-assessment-type=certification) to give yourself an edge over those without knowledge in this area.

 I also feel that it's important to invest time into building your professional network and personal brand via a platform like LinkedIn, if you don't have a profile set up yet.